doodybrains/undecided/README.md

- 6. Once you choose the type of site you want to make and click enter you receive a link in your terminal window.
+ 6. After choosing the type of site you want and clicking enter you should receive a link in your terminal window.
 YAH0000!
 In addition to checking out your own url please go to the <a href="https://desolate-scrubland-97851.herokuapp.com/">undecided homepage</a> to see all links added by other undecided.js users.